LeoDog896/game-solver/book/src/performance.md

 Making sure your `Game#possible_moves` function guesses what the best moves are first can save a lot of time, since there are multiple tree-pruning related optimizations that benefit from good moves being chosen first.

+If possible, try to "guess" the score of a move, and sort the moves by that score.

 ### Efficient Bitboards